-Auth0 issues an Access Token or an ID Token in response to an authentication request.
-You can use Access Tokens to make authenticated calls to a secured API, while the ID Token contains user profile attributes represented in the form of claims.
-Both are JWTs and therefore have expiration dates indicated using the
+Auth0 issues an access token or an ID token in response to an authentication request.
+You can use access tokens to make authenticated calls to a secured API, while the ID token contains user profile attributes represented in the form of claims.
+Both are JSON web tokens (JWTs) and therefore have expiration dates indicated using the

-The Refresh Token behavior is applicable to OIDC-conformant applications.
-You can configure an application to be OIDC-conformant in one of the following two ways:
+The refresh token behavior is applicable to OIDC-conformant applications.
+You can configure an application to be OIDC-conformant in one of the following ways:

 For a complete listing, see Quickstarts.

 Providing secure authentication in SPAs has a number of challenges based on your application’s use case.
 New browser privacy controls like Intelligent Tracking Prevention (ITP) adversely impact the user experience in SPAs by preventing access to third-party cookies.

 Auth0 recommends using refresh token rotation which provides a secure method for using refresh tokens in SPAs while providing end-users with seamless access to resources without the disruption in UX caused by browser privacy technology like ITP.

 Auth0’s former guidance was to use the Authorization Code Flow with Proof Key for Code Exchange (PKCE) in conjunction with Silent Authentication in SPAs.
 This is more secure solution than the Implicit Flow but not as secure as the Authorization Code Flow with Proof Key for Code Exchange (PKCE) with refresh token rotation.
 If you want a more detailed explanation about the challenges of using the Implicit Flow in SPAs, please read this blog article OAuth2 Implicit Grant and SPA.

 For information on using refresh tokens with our mobile SDKs, see: